U.S. consul to Adana Experiences 39th ABW and mission partners for the first time

-Consul Amanda Pilz, U.S. Consulate Adana principal officer, speaks with two USO employees about the organization’s outreach and engagement with U.S. service members at Incirlik AB, Turkey, Aug.
-24, 2021.This was Consul Pilz’s first visit to Incirlik AB, during which she experienced firsthand how the base’s diverse units work together to defend NATO’s southern flank and promote shared U.S.-Turkish interests in the region.
-The USO and other helping agencies ensure the continued readiness and resilience of both permanently assigned and deployed members of Incirlik AB.
-(U.S. Air Force Photo by Senior Airman Brandt Self)
+Consul Amanda Pilz, U.S. Consulate Adana principal officer, visited U.S. service members stationed at Incirlik Air Base, Turkey, Aug.
+24, 2021, experiencing for the first time since assuming her new role how the 39th Air Base Wing and its tenant units work together to defend NATO’s southern flank and promote shared U.S.-Turkish interests in the region.

+One of Consul Pilz’s first stops was the 39th Medical Group, where she learned about the strong partnerships the wing’s Airmen medics have fostered with several hospitals in Adana to provide around-the-clock care for the base populace.

+“I am impressed by the dedication of the 39th ABW to cultivating and maintaining mutually beneficial partnerships with our Turkish allies,” Consul Pilz said.
+“U.S-Turkish collaboration at Incirlik is a powerful example of the enduring partnership between our two countries.”

 |Date Taken: